Nettles Medicine

 The ancient use of nettles as a healing herb stretches back through many traditional systems of medicine.
 Herbalists, shamans, and healers across Europe, Asia, and Indigenous cultures used nettles to treat a wide range of ailments, such as:

-• Joint pain & inflammation: The stinging sensation from nettle leaves may seem like something to avoid, but our ancestors discovered that this sting (caused by the plant's histamines and formic acid) could actually relieve pain when applied to sore joints.
-This technique, known as urtication, was used by early civilizations to alleviate the symptoms of arthritis and rheumatism.
+• Joint Pain & Inflammation: The stinging sensation from nettle leaves may seem like something to avoid, but our ancestors discovered that this sting (caused by the plant's histamines and formic acid) could actually relieve pain when applied to sore joints.
+This technique, known as urtication, was used by early civilisations to alleviate the symptoms of arthritis and rheumatism.

 Nettles as a Tonic for Rejuvenation